PSYCH 1100 (S6 900)

 3 Credit Hours

-Health Psychology -- Examines theory and research on the reciprocal relationship between physical health, behavior and cognitive processes.
+Examines theory and research on the reciprocal relationship between physical health, behavior and cognitive processes.
 Biopsychosocial factors related to the maintenance of health and the prevention and treatment of illness are explored.
 Attention is devoted to the impact of personal lifestyle on physical health, the interpersonal processes involved in the provision of medical care, and the emerging role of behavioral medicine in modern care.
 (3 lecture hours)

-Course types: Social & Behavioral Sciences (A.A.S., A.G.S.)
+Course types: General Education: Social and Behavioral Sciences (A.A.S., A.G.S.)

 PSYCH 2280 (M1 902)